ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 > But you aren't required to use Phoenix with an Ash project.
 Ash will happily work as a standalone CLI, terminal app or some other Elixir web framework that comes out tomorrow.
 >
 > Scott Woodall - Principal Software Engineer, Microsoft

+## Built for Flexibility

+Ash was born out of the battle-scars from inflexible abstractions that eventually paint you into a corner.
+That's why Ash is designed with **multi-tiered configurability** and **escape hatches all the way down**.
+Instead of deciding that abstraction was bad, we decided that it just needed to be done better.
+Elixir & the BEAM have our backs, providing a solid foundation upon which to build high quality applications.

+**You're never locked out of custom behavior**.
+Need to customize how an action works?
+Use preparations, changes, and validations.
+Need to override how data is fetched?
+Implement a manual action.
+Need to completely bypass Ash for a specific operation?
+Drop down to Ecto or raw SQL.
+Need to extend Ash itself?
+Use the same extension toolkit that powers AshPostgres and AshGraphql.

+This isn't accidental - it's core to Ash's design.
+We provide powerful defaults that work for 80% of cases, extensive configuration options for the next 15%, and escape hatches for the remaining 5%.
+Your Ash application is just an Elixir application, so when you need to do something completely custom, Ash won't get in your way.

+The framework acts as a **spinal cord** for your application: providing structure and coordination while allowing complete customization at every level.

 ## Essential Context